prowestgis/signalr-dojo-client/README.md

     pwa.signalR.Connection
     pwa.signalR.Hub
-    pwa.signal.R.transport.ForeverFrame
+    pwa.signalR.transport.ForeverFrame
-    pwa.signal.R.transport.LongPolling
+    pwa.signalR.transport.LongPolling
-    pwa.signal.R.transport.ServerSentEvents
+    pwa.signalR.transport.ServerSentEvents
-    pwa.signal.R.transport.WebSockes
+    pwa.signalR.transport.WebSockes

-The various transpose classes register themselved with a new `pwa.signalR.manifest` object that takes the place of the `transports` array in the original jQuery code.
+The various transport classes register themselves with a new `pwa.signalR.manifest` object that takes the place of the `transports` array in the original jQuery code.
 The `manifest` maps transport names to dojo classes which means that one can extend and replace built-in transports or add your own easily.

-There are also two layer files, `pwa.signalR` and `pwa.signalrR-all`.
+There are also two layer files, `pwa.signalR` and `pwa.signalR-all`.
 The former loads just the `Connection` and `Hub` classes and requires the caller to explicitly load the transport layers they wish to support.
 The latter layer file loads all of the transports by default.